Psi Chi International Honor Society

 - be enrolled as a major or minor in a psychology program (or a program psychological in nature)

 - have completed at least 3 semesters or equivalent of college coursework

 - have completed at least 9 semester hours (or equivalent) of psychology courses

 - have earned an overall GPA that is in the top 35% of their class in general scholarship (minimum GPA of 3.0 on a 4-point scale)

 - have a minimum 3.0 GPA in psychology courses

 There is no application process.
-If you meet the membership requirements the Psi Chi faculty adviser will contact you and invite you to join Psi Chi.
+If you meet the membership requirements, the Psi Chi faculty advisor will contact you and invite you to join Psi Chi.

 - Angie Draheim